avaturn/pygltflib/README.md

 `pygltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.

 #### Changelog
+* 1.11.2
+    * fix compatibility issue with different versions of dataclasses-json

 * 1.11.1
     * update documentation
     * improve packaging